• Skip to primary navigation

 • Add the sugar in a steady stream and continue to beat on medium speed until light in colour and fluffy, about 5 minutes, stopping the mixer occasionally to scrape down the sides of the bowl.

-• With the mixer still on medium speed, add the eggs, 1 to 2 tablespoons at a time, beating after each addition until incorporated and stopping the mixer occasionally to scrape down the sides of the bowl.
+• With the mixer still on medium speed, add the eggs, one at a time, beating after each addition until incorporated and stopping the mixer occasionally to scrape down the sides of the bowl.
 Add the vanilla and mix just until combined.

 • On the lowest speed, add the flour mixture in 3 additions alternately with the eggnog in 2 additions, beginning and ending with the flour mixture and mixing after each addition just until incorporated.
 Stop the mixer as needed to scrape down the sides of the bowl.

-• Using a rubber spatula, gently fold in the currants and any remaining rum.
+• Stir in the currants and any remaining rum.

 • Spoon the batter into the prepared pan and spread evenly with the spatula.